GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

  - [11: State Interceptor](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_014_00_state_interceptor.dart)
    <br />**Description:**
   You can capture the state after it is calculated and just before state mutation.
 You can perform state validation or emit some side effects.
-Furthermore, you can also change how the state will be mutated. [state interceptor has other important use in async state mutation]().
+Furthermore, you can also change how the state will be mutated.
+Also, State interceptor has [other important use in async state mutation]().

  - [13: Rebuild Optimization and Performance Boost](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_016_00_performance_optimization.dart)
    <br />**Description:**